Risk management plan & flood mapping

 1800 333 000

-For loss of power supply or electricity problems
+For loss of power, electricity problems or fallen powerlines

 Forecasts, weather observations and warnings